 California Water Law

-Stanley Hatch, one of the founding members of Hatch & Parent, took on the South Coast of Santa Barbara County representing the Santa Ynez Valley in the struggle over apportionment of the county’s water—growing the firm’s water practice into the largest in California.
+Stanley Hatch, one of the founding members of Hatch & Parent, takes on the South Coast of Santa Barbara County representing the Santa Ynez Valley in the struggle over apportionment of the county’s water.

 Nevada Gaming Commission